 AVL’s own noisy sludge, semi-doom merchants Horseflesh, and their hard-hitting onslaught of punk rock angst-fueled music were up next.
 Bassist / vocalist Jamie Ward, guitarist Eric L. Foster, and drummer Dani Boyer play an energetic, furiously paced barrage of heavy, acidic rock that comes in the form of a wall of sound.
 It pummels you with wave after wounding wave, like a caustic cacophony of audible aggression.
 This trio hammered us all with that unrelenting wall’s weaponry too and it was obvious that they have a strong fan base here at their home stomping ground.

 Not to be out-horsed, West-By-God-Virginia’s own equally equestrian tagged progressive heavyweights Horseburner bridled up next.
-To be honest, I have what comes across as an almost stalker-ish relationship currently with the quartet of Adam Nohe, Jack Thomas, Zach Kaufman and Mike Lorenzen.
-I have seen them at least 4, maybe 5, or 6, times in the last six months or so and they never fail to impress.
+To be honest, I have what comes across as an almost stalker-ish relationship currently with the quartet of Adam Nohe, Jack Thomas, Zach Kaufman, and Mike Lorenzen.
+I have seen them at least 4, maybe 5, or 6, times in the last six months or so, and they never fail to impress.
 Their mind-mangling ability to blend progressive, dual guitar fueling to their volatile audibility is mesmerizing no matter how many times experienced.
-I truly believe the band are on their own path to placing themselves aside the world’s progressive metal greats like Mastodon or Baroness in due time.
+I truly believe the band is on their own path to placing themselves aside the world’s progressive metal greats like Mastodon or Baroness in due time.
 Tonight’s performance served to reinforce my belief and the guys symbolically brought down the house with a blistering, powerful festival-closing showcase of their talented skills.